xdeb-org/xdeb/README.md

 You should generally run xdeb with `-Sde`, which stands for "Sync dependency file, enable dependencies, remove empty directories".

 #### Automatic Dependencies
-xdeb can now resolve the runtime dependencies.\
+xdeb can now resolve the runtime dependencies.<br>
 This allows reliable conversion for nearly all deb packages.

 #### Multilib